-- This brings us to the defining clauses of Responsible Innovation in the EU report for Strengthening Options. - If some innovative organization or process would be praised by virtue of its being "responsible", this would imply among other things that those who initiated it and were involved in it must have been acknowledged as moral and responsible agents, i.e. they must have been enabled: - A. to obtain as much was possible the relevant knowledge on (i) the consequences of the outcomes of their actions and on (ii) the range of options open to them and - B. to evaluate both outcomes and options effectively in terms of relevant moral values (including, but not limited to well-being, justice, equality, privacy, autonomy, safety, security, sustainability, accountability, democracy and efficiency).
+This brings us to the defining clauses of Responsible Innovation in the EU report Research and Innovation for Strengthening Options.
+If some innovative organization or process would be praised by virtue of its being "responsible", this would imply among other things that those who initiated it and were involved in it must have been acknowledged as moral and responsible agents, i.e. they must have been enabled:

-In light of the "design for values" concept and the possibility of resolving problems by design, another aspect of Responsible Innovation is the capability of relevant moral agents
+- A. to obtain as much was possible the relevant knowledge on (i) the consequences of the outcomes of their actions and on (ii) the range of options open to them and - B. to evaluate both outcomes and options effectively in terms of relevant moral values (including, but not limited to well-being, justice, equality, privacy, autonomy, safety, security, sustainability, accountability, democracy and efficiency).

-C. to use these considerations (under A and B) as requirements for design and development of new technology, products and services leading to moral improvement.
+In light of the "design for values" concept and the possibility of resolving problems by design, - In light of the "design for values" concept and the possibility of resolving problems by design another aspect of Responsible Innovation is the capability of relevant moral agents - C. to use these considerations (under A and B) as requirements for design and development of new technology, products and services leading to moral improvement.